 Built as Russian Voin and taken over as M-1 by Finland when the country declared independency in 1918.
 1936 renamed Louhi.

-At 11.50 hours on 12 Jan, 1945, an explosion occured under the Louhi that was returning with the Finnish minelayer Ruotsinsalmi from a minelaying operation south of Russarö (160 mines were laid) under escort of two Soviet MO-class submarine hunters.
+At 11.50 hours on 12 Jan 1945, an explosion occured under the Louhi that was returning with the Finnish minelayer Ruotsinsalmi from the minelaying operation Vantaa 3 south of Russarö under escort of two Soviet MO-class submarine hunters.
 The ship sank within two minutes and the survivors were picked up by the escorts shortly thereafter.
 A long time it was believed that the vessel probably hit a mine from a deep laid Soviet barrage in the area because no German claim could be found.
-But years later the wreck was located in 40 metres depth and shows signs of a torpedo explosion.
+But years later the wreck was located in a depth of 40 meters and shows signs of a torpedo explosion.
 U-370 had reported an unsuccessful attack with two Gnats on a group of warships in the area on that day, so it is very likely that one of the Gnats had in fact hit the minelayer.